 Course Credit Points (cps)

 a) Major Study 54

-- Major Course 45
+- Major Courses 45

 - Major Interdisciplinary Course 3

 - Practicum 6

-b) Final Year Project 6
+Final Year Project 6

-- Research Methods 3
+b) - Research Methods 3

 - Honours Project / Capstone Project 3

 c) General Education 22

 d) Language Enhancement 9

 e) Electives 30

 TOTAL: 121

-#Any aspect of the course and course offerings (including, without limitation, the content of the Course and the manner in which the Course is taught) may be subject to change at any time at the sole discretion of the University.
-Without limiting the right of the University to amend the course and its course offerings, it is envisaged that changes may be required due to factors such as staffing, enrolment levels, logistical arrangements and curriculum changes.
+Any aspect of the course and course offerings (including, without limitation, the content of the Course and the manner in which the Course is taught) may be subject to change at any time at the sole discretion of the University.
+Without limiting the right of the University to amend the course and its course offerings, it is envisaged that changes may be required due to factors such as staffing, enrolment levels, logistical arrangements, curriculum changes, and other factors caused by unforeseeable circumstances.
+Tuition fees, once paid, are non-refundable.